Jukunye/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group script changes group owner 100-change_owner_and_group script changes owner to vincent and group owner to staff 101-symbolic_link_permissions script changes the owner and the group owner of _hello to vincent and staff respectively
+13-change_group script changes group owner 100-change_owner_and_group script changes owner to vincent and group owner to staff 101-symbolic_link_permissions script changes the owner and the group owner of _hello to vincent and staff respectively 102-if_only script changes the owner only if exists